Abd al-Karim al-Karmi

 He and his wife, Ruqayya Haqqi, had a son, Sa‘id.

 He began his elementary school education in Tulkarm and then moved to the Sultan Zahir School in Damascus.
-His completed his secondary education in Salt (Trans-Jordan) and then in Maktab Anbar in Damascus; he obtained the Syrian baccalaureate in 1927.
+He completed his secondary education in Salt (Trans-Jordan) and then in Maktab Anbar in Damascus; he obtained the Syrian baccalaureate in 1927.

 His nationalist activities began at an early age, while still a student at the Sultan Zahir School and in Maktab Anbar, where he took part in student strikes and demonstrations such as the demonstration against the visit of Lord Balfour to Damascus in April 1925, and the strikes organized against the French Mandate and in solidarity with the Syrian Revolt in July 1925.